iammadab/zk/circom-gkr/readme.md

 ## Circom GKR
 circom-gkr is a command line interface for proving and verifying code written in circom using a GKR backend.
+Demo available [here](https://youtu.be/iML6Q9q0Nag?si=tVum62k_TV08gsMH)

 ## Dependency
 - you should already have circom cli installed